passingthru67/workspaces-to-dock/README.md

 - **Custom Actions:**

-    **Toggle overview mode with right click** - When enabled, right clicking on the dock will toggle the overview mode.
+    **Toggle Gnome Shell's overview mode with right click** - When enabled, right clicking on the dock will toggle the overview mode.

-- **Keyboard Shortcuts:**

-    **Toggle the dock with keyboard shortcut** - When enabled, using a custom keyboard shortcut will toggle the workspaces dock.
-The default shortcut key is Super + w.

 - **Dash Integration:**

-    **Show workspaces when hovering over Dash-To-Dock extension** - When enabled, hovering the mouse over the Dash-To-Dock extension will cause the workspaces dock to show.
+    **Show the dock when hovering over Dash-To-Dock extension** - When enabled, hovering the mouse over the Dash-To-Dock extension will cause the workspaces dock to show.
 This feature is extremely useful in cases where your workspaces dock is hidden and you want to open a new app from the dash.
 Rather than going into overview just to see your workspaces, hover over the dash-to-dock extension.
 The workspaces dock will show to the right.
 Use the dash-to-dock scroll to go to the appropriate workspace.

 Workspace Caption Theming: